 On successfully completing the module, students will be able to demonstrate knowledge and understanding of the fundamental principles of fluid dynamics.
 You’ll be able to solve simple pipe flow problems and demonstrate awareness of open channel flows and boundary layers and drag.
-You’ll spend four hours in lectures and two hours in practicals each week when studying this module.
+You’ll spend four hours in lectures and example classes per week when studying this module.

 Group Design Project

 Students work in groups on the design and planning of a civil engineering project that aims to integrate all the disciplines covered on the course.
 Typical projects include: water works, major highway schemes and retail parks.
 Staff and visiting professional engineers provide guidance.

 This module introduces the fundamentals of consolidation and the different components of settlement.
 In addition, shallow and deep foundation design, from both a fundamental and Eurocode approach is covered.
 Reinforced soil, 1D & 2D water flow through soils, and sustainability considerations in geotechnical design are also discussed.